bach05/SOODImageNet/README.md

 ```commandline
 python check_loader.py --base_path download_root
 ```
 You easily import the datasets in your project.
-For example, to load the image classification dataset:
+For example:

 ```python
 from SOODImageNet.utils.SOODImageNetDataset import get_loaders, SOODImageNetC, SOODImageNetS